AndyObtiva/ultra_light_wizard/README.md

 ```
 <%= link_to 'New Project', projects_path, method: :post %>
 ```

-It will ask you at one point to overwrite projects_controller generated in included scaffold.
-Type y or a to have it continue.

 If you'd like to customize the term "step", you can add a step_alias:(alias) option as in the following: